hshq/harelang/README.md

 ## Early development secrecy

 Hello, onlooker!
 Please keep this project a secret.
-Feel free to mess around with it and send feedback (we're in #hare on irc.freenode.net), but please keep it to yourself.
+Feel free to mess around with it and send feedback (we're in #hare on irc.libera.chat), but please keep it to yourself.
 We don't want to announce this project until it's much, much more mature.